 Tailings are either pumped or gravity fed through pipelines or open flumes from the processing plant to their final storage location (ICOLD and UNEP 2001).
 The tailings flow is normally thickened at the plant to recover water for reuse in the mineral processing stage and to prevent unnecessary discharge and water management at the storage facility.
 For thickened and paste storage it is not uncommon to have the thickener(s) at or near the point of discharge to prevent high pumping costs and the need for positive displacement pumps (Fourie 2003).
 For dry stack facilities the final moisture content of the tailings prevents pumping and so truck or conveyors are used.
 For this type of disposal it is therefore more efficient to dewater the tailings at the plant (Davies and Rice 2001).

 The distance to the tailings storage facility from the plant and the difference in elevation between these two locations can have a significant effect on the capital expenditure and the operating costs of tailings storage.
-The tailings and reclaim water pipelines can cost up to $500,000 per mile (Vick 1990) which puts a substantial cost burden on a more distant tailings storage site (figure 2).
+The tailings and reclaim water pipelines can cost up to $500,000 per mile (Vick 1990) which puts a substantial cost burden on a more distant tailings storage site.
 Ideally the tailings impoundment should be located within four to five kilometres from the processing plant, but this will vary for special cases that require disposal of large volumes of tailings, or where site factors prevent the construction of a facility.

 The elevation of the tailings storage area in respect to the mill can influence cost of construction or operation.
 Ideally the proposed disposal site should be downhill from the plant to take advantage of the gravity flow of the tailings, thus reducing pumping cost (EPA 1994).
 If the gradient, and indeed the distance were large, then the cost of pumping the reclaim water would increase and drop boxes would be required to disperse the excess energy in the tailings pipeline (Vick 1990).
-Figure 2 shows drop boxes being utilised to dissipate the energy of the tailings discharging into an impoundment.
+The previous figure shows drop boxes being utilised to dissipate the energy of the tailings discharging into an impoundment.
 High flow rates increase the internal wear on the pipework and can therefore increase maintenance costs.

 The layout of a surface tailings storage facility is dependent on both natural land forms as well as manmade engineered features (Ritcey 1989).
 The three main layout types for slurry impoundments are (Vick 1990; Norman 1998):